2012 United States Olympic trials (gymnastics): Final Scores

 Full Olympic Trial scores are as follows:

 Olympic Team selection

-Gabby Douglas, McKayla Maroney, Aly Raisman, Kyla Ross, and Jordyn Wieber were selected to represent the United States at the 2012 Summer Olympics in London, England.
+For the women's team, Gabby Douglas, McKayla Maroney, Aly Raisman, Kyla Ross, and Jordyn Wieber were selected to represent the United States at the 2012 Summer Olympics in London, England.
 Anna Li, Sarah Finnegan, and Elizabeth Price were selected as the alternates.

 For the men's team Danell Leyva and John Orozco automatically earned Olympic berths by finishing first and second in the all-around and recording three or more top three finishes in the individual event standings.
 The men's selection team also named Jake Dalton, Jonathan Horton, and Sam Mikulak to the team.
 The replacement athletes selected were Chris Brooks, Alex Naddour, and Steven Legendre.